 Comparing the number of hours people work in different countries can provide insight into cultural work norms, economic productivity, and even labor laws.

-Where does Canada rank?
-How do your working hours compare? →The Bank of Canada has increased its benchmark interest rate to 5 per cent, the highest in 22 years.
+The Bank of Canada has increased its benchmark interest rate to 5 per cent, the highest in 22 years.

 What happens when interest rates rise in Canada.
 What does that mean for you →How much money do you need to retire?

-Start planning for your retirement with our free calculator →Read about some of the most common types of investments including the Canada Savings Bond (CSB), Guaranteed Investment Certificate (GIC) and Treasury bill (T-bill).
+Read about some of the most common types of investments including the Canada Savings Bond (CSB), Guaranteed Investment Certificate (GIC) and Treasury bill (T-bill).

 Jargon-free investment terms →Financial literacy is the ability to understand and effectively use various financial skills, including personal financial management, budgeting, and investing.
 The earlier you start, the better off you will be, because education is the key to success when it comes to money.